Natchitoches, Louisiana

 One of your best resources will be the ISEP Web site (www.isep.org): The site affords you an opportunity to research all of the ISEP universities.

-Components of the application include an Application Checklist, official transcripts, the appropriate application/placement fee, an original and a photocopy of the completed Participant Profile, Host Site Request List, Language Proficiency Report, Educational History Form, Personal Statement, two academic references, Course Request Lists for each institution selected, and two photocopies of your passport or the application.
-BE SURE TO APPLY FOR YOUR PASSPORT QUICKLY and request EXPEDITED.
+The online application can be accessed here.
+Components of the application include official transcripts, the appropriate application/placement fee, Participant Profile, Host Site Request List, Language Proficiency Report, Educational History Form, Personal Statement, one academic reference, Course Request Lists for each institution selected, and a scanned copy of your passport or the application.

 MOST IMPORTANT: Check the ISEP Web site to assure that your selected sites are available before applying!